-(c) Transaction price allocated to remaining performance obligations
+Transaction price allocated to remaining performance obligations

-The Group recognises revenue of IT integrated solutions, IT support services and sale of equipment according to the accounting policies as set out in note 2.5 to the financial statements.
+The Group recognises revenue of IT integrated solutions, IT support services and sale of equipment according to the accounting policies as set out in note 2.4 to the financial statements.
+The payment is generally due within 30 days from the date of billing.